-- 55. An Integrated impact assessment, attached at appendix D, has been undertaken.
-The proposal would create a new build, 21st Century School for pupils which would enhance wellbeing, and would provide the conditions to improve standards.
+- 144. An Integrated impact assessment, attached at appendix D, has been undertaken.
+The proposal would create a new build, 21st Century School for pupils which would enhance well-being, and would provide the conditions to improve standards.
 The addition of an LSC for primary aged ASD pupils would address the need for additional provision in Neath Port Talbot and would seek to improve opportunities for these pupils as well as provide training and development for mainstream staff in the proposed school and the wider area.
-The proposed new pool would complement current provision and enhance the health and wellbeing offer for pupils and the wider community. - 56.
-As relevant to the Public Sector Equality Duty under s.149 of the Equality Act 2010, the proposal can be seen to have positive impacts on Age and Disability and a neutral impact on all other protected characteristics.
-A new build 21st Century school would impact positively on pupils from all socio economic groups, due to the significantly improved facilities provided and would also positively impact on community cohesion, and social exclusion.
-An explanation of the Public Sector Equality Duty can be found at paragraphs 19-31 of Appendix F - 57.
-With the implementation of mitigating actions the proposal should have at least a neutral impact on biodiversity. - 58.
-The Wellbeing of Future generations has been considered and the proposal directly supports the Council's wellbeing objectives.
+The proposed new pool would complement current provision and enhance the health and wellbeing offer for pupils and the wider community. - 145.
+The proposal can be seen to have positive impacts on Age and Disability and a neutral impact on all other protected characteristics.
+A new build

-- 59. Members are reminded that in response to the Well-being of Future Generations (Wales) Act 2015 the Council has set three strategic objectives which contribute to the seven national well-being goals that the Welsh Government requires all public bodies in Wales to contribute to, in order to achieve 'the Wales we want'. - 60.
+- 21st Century school would impact positively on pupils from all socio economic groups, due to the significantly improved facilities provided and would also positively impact on community cohesion, and social exclusion. - 146.
+With the implementation of mitigating actions the proposal should have at least a neutral impact on the Welsh language and biodiversity. - 147.
+The Wellbeing of Future generations has been considered and the proposal directly supports the Council's wellbeing objectives. - 148.
+Members are reminded that in response to the Well-being of Future Generations (Wales) Act 2015 the Council has set three strategic objectives which contribute to the seven national well-being goals that the Welsh Government requires all public bodies in Wales to contribute to, in order to achieve 'the Wales we want'. - 149.
 The Council's well-being objectives and the supporting improvement priorities are set out in the Council's Corporate Plan.
-This proposal directly supports wellbeing objective 1 'to improve the wellbeing of children and young people' through the provision of a 21st century school for current and future generations of primary aged pupils. - 61.
-Through creating facilities that can be used by the community the proposal also supports wellbeing objective 2 'to improve the wellbeing of all adults who live in the county borough'. - 62.
+This proposal directly supports wellbeing objective 1 'to improve the wellbeing of children and young people' through the provision of a 21st century school for current and future generations of primary aged pupils. - 150.
+Through creating facilities that can be used by the community the proposal also supports wellbeing objective 2 -'to improve the wellbeing of all adults who live in the county borough'. - 151.
 Wellbeing objective 3 'to develop the local economy and environment so that the well-being of people can be improved' is also directly relevant to this proposal.
 To obtain WG approval of the business plan involves ensuring that community benefits are fully explored and implemented throughout the construction phase.
 Part of this work will ensure that local businesses are used to supply labour and materials whenever feasible, local people will benefit from employment schemes and the local economy will benefit due to an increased number of people working in the area.